-In an article for the Association of Professional Genealogists Quarterly entitled "Transferable Skills: You're Quitting Your Job to Do What?!", author and professional genealogist Pam Anderson identified these five skills as key attributes that successful genealogists and business owners have:
+In an article for the Association of Professional Genealogists Quarterly titled "Transferable Skills: You're Quitting Your Job to Do What?!", author and professional genealogist Pam Anderson identified five skills as key attributes that successful genealogists and business owners have:

 If this describes you, you're off to a good start.

-Depending on your level of experience, you may want to gather additional expertise before you start.
+Depending on your level of experience, you may want to gather additional expertise before you embark on a career as a genealogy.
 The National Genealogical Society offers American Genealogy Studies as an online course developed by certified genealogists.
 The course is self-paced.